32 Idioms and Phrases Expressing Anger

 Writers get stumped when it comes to expressing anger in fiction.
-They think avoiding idiomatic expressions is the correct because of overuse or cliché.
+They think avoiding idiomatic or phrasal expressions is correct because of overuse or cliché.
 Sometimes, they express the right meaning.
-Most idioms documented by well-known writers originate on the streets or countryside.
+Most idioms and phrases documented by well-known writers originate on the streets or countryside.
 “Send him packing” means telling someone to leave or go away because of anger or annoyance.
 This idiom comes from Shakespeare.
 He documented many idiomatic phrases.

 The reader needs to understand why the character is angry, so there is no startling revelation when the character pounds his fist into the door or when she scratches his eyes out.
 Characters in novels get angry, and the best way to show anger is in action.

 A writer uses dialogue to show anger as well.
 That dialogue speaks well using an idiom.
 Some idioms come from movies.
 Like Dirty Harry films, “Make my day” or “Do you feel lucky, punk.”

 Most idiomatic phrases or phrases come from yesteryear’s literature.
 Knowing what an idiomatic phrase means helps the writer express himself.
 It ignites the creative juices.
 Finding the right expression is challenging, so I’ve dug up quite a few idiomatic and phrasal expressions that indirectly show the emotion of anger.

 1. Hell's Bells and Puppy Dog Tails

 I first heard the phrase “hell’s bells and puppy dog tails” when my father-in-law lost a hand at cards.
 In my research, I found the phrase “hell’s bells,” which means fiercely upset.
 The phrase is novel, not used often anymore.
 It originated in the late 19th century.
 “Puppy-dog tails” comes from a 19th-century rhyme about what boys are made up.
 I guess, pulling a puppy’s trail makes the unfortunate animal mad.

 2. Nurse A Grudge Against Someone